The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›

 Standeth God within the shadow, keeping watch above his own.

-They knew that truth crushed to earth can rise again; that the flag knocked from of the hand of one generation can be picked up and flown by generations yet unborn.
+They knew that truth crushed to earth can rise again; that the standard knocked from the hand of one generation can be picked up and flown by generations yet unborn.

 “They have rights who dare maintain them.”
 “Nerve thy spirit to the proof.”
 “They enslave their children’s children who make compromise with sin.”
 Those are lessons every university should teach.